-The down filling in jackets often comes from birds who spend their entire lives suffering in filthy, crowded conditions: That’s the message that PETA, as a lululemon shareholder, will take to the athletic apparel company’s annual meeting on June 8.
+The down filling in jackets often comes from abused birds who spend their entire lives suffering in filthy, crowded, and deadly conditions.
+That’s the message that PETA, as a lululemon shareholder, took to the company’s annual meeting in 2022 and again on June 7, 2023.

 THIS is where down feathers come from.